mwiens91/rpi-led-lightshow/README.md

 The hardware setup for this program is *very* similar to that of [rpi-volume-led](https://github.com/mwiens91/rpi-volume-led).
-The readme for that project has all the instructions you'll need to set up one LED to your RPi.
-The program also comes with tests which make troubleshooting easy if anything goes wrong.
+The readme for that project has all the instructions you'll need to set up one LED to your RPi. rpi-volume-led also comes with tests which make troubleshooting easy if anything goes wrong.

 Once you're comfortable setting up one LED, set up five for this